Is it necessary to notify parents/guardians of screenings conducted in the school?

 The required screenings are:

-- Scoliosis screening for girls in grades 5 & 7 and boys in grade 9.
+- Scoliosis screening for girls in grades 5 & 7 and boys in grades 9.

 Are height and weight measurements part of mandate screening?